Tuesday, November 23, 2010

 Rule 3.
 Is the player nonwhite?
 If so, then we get into a tricky area.
 Spike Lee wrote in his book Best Seat In the House – admittedly, more of a basketball memoir – that he was a Met fan until 1977, when Reggie Jackson became New York's 1st black baseball superstar since Willie Mays.
 Then he, and (he says) a lot of black guys, who previously considered the Yankees a racist organization, switched sides.
 (That the Mets had been in the process of getting their 1969-73 Pennant winners broken up by greedy general manager M. Donald Grant, had just dumped Tom Seaver, and had crashed to last place may have had something to do with it.)

 So, figure up until 1977, any black or Hispanic kid in the Tri-State Area who liked baseball would have been much more likely to root for the Mets (and, before that, either the Dodgers or the Giants) than the Yankees.

 Since 1977 – 18 = 1959, any nonwhite player not already qualifying under Rule 1 or Rule 2, that's the demarcation line.
 If he was born in 1959 or earlier, he goes to the Mets' team.
 If he was born in 1960 or later, he remains up for grabs.

 Now we get into geography.
-Remember, it’s not where a player was born, it’s where he was trained to play ball – i.e., if he played in City youth leagues or for a City high school, he qualifies for the Yanks’ or Mets’ team even if he was born in, say, the Panama Canal Zone, like Rod Carew.
+Remember, it's not where a player was born that matters, it's where he was trained to play ball – i.e., if he played in City youth leagues or for a City high school, he qualifies for the Yanks' or Mets' team even if he was born in, say, the Panama Canal Zone, like Rod Carew.
 And, of course, for any of these parts of the area, the preceding rules, if available, overrule geography.
-Let’s start with the City:
+Let's start with the City:

 Bronx: Yankees.
 Home Borough.